pranavvss/Mental-Health-ChatBot/README.md

 # Step 5: Create Project Files

-> [!NOTE]
-> Above I have provided all the files download them or just .git clone this reporsitory below are the explanation of each part of the code.

 Now you will create the necessary files for your project.
 1. Create intents.json (Data File):